What Do Honey Bees Eat & Why?

 A healthy bee colony works together to meet the needs of all members of the hive.
 The exact diet of a honey bee depends on the species, the age of the bee and the availability of food.

-Bees eat nectar and pollen that is collected from flowers and blooming plants.
-This is true for other bees too, not just honey bees.
+Bees eat pollen and nectar .
+Honey bee collect both from flowers and blooming plants.
+This is true for other bees and wasps too, not just honey bees.

 You will see many types of bumblebees collecting nectar and pollen.
 And even the “wasps” enjoy a bit of sweet nectar.
 Nectar feeds many types of pollinators.

-As honey bees gather sweet plant nectar, they may enjoy a sip if they are hungry.
+As honey bees gather sweet nectar from flowers, they may enjoy a sip if they are hungry.
 But there primary goal is to convert nectar into honey.